obscure1910/flow-landscape/README.md

 ## limitations

 - only static dependencies via flow-ref or lookup can be detected (no variables as target)
-- lookups in dataweave files do not go recursive through the import statements
+- lookups in DataWeave files do not go recursive through the import statements